izikeros/blog/content/posts/metrics_regression.md

 $r$ - Spearman's correlation coefficient.

+Exemplary competition using Spearman’s Rank Correlation for model evaluation:

+* Draper Satellite Image Chronology](https://www.kaggle.com/c/draper-satellite-image-chronology#evaluation) - Can you put order to space and time?

 <a id="root-mean-squared-error---rmse"></a>
 ## Root Mean Squared Error - RMSE
 **The square root of the mean/average of the square of all of the error.**